clhenrick/portfolio/pages/cv.md

 *January, 2010 - current*
 New York, NY

 Currently assisting with organizing and hosting the Maptime New York City chapter.
-Maptime's goal is to create a safe space for non-experts to learn about GIS, cartography and web-mapping.
+Maptime's goal is to create a safe space for non-experts to learn about GIS, cartography, and web-mapping.

 ### ASIAN Inc.
 **GIS Specialist Volunteer**